search icon

 • Follow the rules for removing a member established in your operating agreement.
 If you don’t have an operating agreement or you still have questions, consult an attorney.

-• Yes, all LLCs in the state must file a Maryland annual report and pay a fee every year, regardless of whether the LLC is profitable.
-In addition, they must file the annual report along with a Maryland Personal Property Tax Return if they own, ease, or use personal property in Maryland or they maintain a trader’s license with a local unit of government in Maryland.
+Maryland LLCs must also file the annual report along with a Maryland Personal Property Tax Return if they own, lease, or use personal property in Maryland, or if they maintain a trader’s license with a local unit of government in Maryland.

 • A few states require LLCs to advertise their existence in one or more local newspapers upon formation, but Maryland does not.